 Born in Sutton, Surrey, England, on November 30, 1939, she was the daughter of Johannes Eerdmans and Antonia Wilhelmina de Vries.
-In 1953, she moved to the United States with her parents and three sisters and went on to graduate from Mamaroneck High School, Class of 1957, before attending Wellesley College.
+In 1953, the family moved to the United States, where she went on to graduate from Mamaroneck High School, class of 1957, before attending Wellesley College.

-She married John A. Schwarz III on June 6, 1959, a storybook marriage of 63 years.
+On June 6, 1959, she married John A. Schwarz III, a storybook marriage of 63 years.

-Her life was filled with so many passions, but her children and grandchildren brought her the greatest joy.
-According to her children, “She was the true matriarch of our family and she enjoyed deep personal relationships with all her grandchildren, who ranged in age from 10 to 28.
+Her life was filled with so many passions, but it was her children and grandchildren who brought her the greatest joy.
+“She was the true matriarch of our family,” said her children, “and she enjoyed deep personal relationships with all her grandchildren, ages 10 to 28.
 A regular attendee at their sporting events and Christmas concerts, she was the ultimate cheerleader and proud grandmother.
-We will miss her dearly and hold all the wonderful memories close to our hearts.”
+We will miss her dearly but hold all the wonderful memories close to our hearts.”

-In addition to her husband John, she is survived by her children: Jennifer Horne (Robert) of Rye, Adam Schwarz of Washington, D.C., Patrick Schwarz (Whitney) of Rye, Christy Schultze (George) of Rye, and Timothy Schwarz (Sarah) of Darien, Conn.; and her 18 grandchildren: Andrew, Jarrett, and Phoebe Horne; Jackson and William Schwarz; Van, Ally, Madeline, and Sabrina Schwarz; Annabelle, Julia, Hugo, Walter, Eloise, and Blaise Schultze; and Sophie, Jamie, and Caroline Schwarz.
-She is also survived by her sisters, Lidi Woodthorpe and Tris Barker, of England.
+In addition to her husband, John Schwarz III, she is survived by her children: Jennifer Horne (Robert) of Rye, Adam Schwarz of Washington, D.C., Patrick Schwarz (Whitney) of Rye, Christy Schultze (George) of Rye, and Timothy Schwarz (Sarah) of Darien, Conn.
+She is also survived by her 18 grandchildren: Andrew, Jarrett, and Phoebe Horne; Jackson and William Schwarz; Van, Ally, Madeline, and Sabrina Schwarz; Annabelle, Julia, Hugo, Walter, Eloise, and Blaise Schultze; and Sophie, Jamie, and Caroline Schwarz; and her sisters, Lidi Woodthorpe and Tris Barker of England.

-A funeral service was held February 3 at Christ’s Church in Rye.
+A funeral service was held on February 3 at Christ’s Church Rye.

-Donations in Anita Schwarz’ memory may be made to All Saint’s Episcopal Church, 300 Harrison Avenue, Harrison, NY 10528.
+Donations in Anita Schwarz’s memory may be made to All Saint’s Episcopal Church, 300 Harrison Avenue, Harrison, NY 10528.